Akash-Sharma-1/DashTerm/README.md

 # Dash⚡Term
-A terminal based application (TUI) for handling your workstation dashboards in a single view
+A terminal based application (TUI) for handling your workstation related dashboards ...